ihuunter/hey/README.md

 ### Install Node.js

-Use `nvm` to install the correct Node.js version:
+Use `nvm` to install the required Node.js version:

 ```bash
 nvm install